Faculty and Staff

 Anselma Rodriguez, Associate Director

-Anselma Rodriguez is the center’s resident expert on all things related to Brooklyn College.
-She began her career as an intern in the college’s Financial Aid Office, which subsequently hired her into a full-time, permanent position.
+Anselma Rodriguez is the center's resident expert on all things related to Brooklyn College.
+She began her career as an intern in the college's Financial Aid Office, which subsequently hired her into a full-time, permanent position.
 From there, she served in the Admissions-Financial Aid Office in several positions, including loan adviser, SEEK liaison, adviser to graduate students, and emergency loan adviser.
 In 1994, at the invitation of the dean of graduate studies, she became the coordinator of graduate studies.
-In this capacity, she helped to consolidate student services and worked closely with graduate students, staff, and faculty.
-She was instrumental in developing a one-stop graduate webpage and creating several workshops and informational materials to serve graduate students and staff, including—among others—Writing the Thesis, Taking the Comprehensive Exam, Getting Off Probation, and Considering a Doctoral Degree.
+In this capacity, she helped to consolidate student services and worked closely with graduate students, faculty, and staff.
+She was instrumental in developing a one-stop graduate webpage and creating several workshops and informational materials to serve graduate students and staff, including—among others—Writing the Thesis, Taking the Comprehensive Exam, Getting off Probation, and Considering a Doctoral Degree.
 Rodriguez is deeply committed to assisting students in achieving their goals and in working with faculty and staff to help achieve student persistence and success.

 In addition to her work at the center, Rodriguez is active in the PSC, a captain for the CUNY Campaign, and mentor to several students.
 She, along with her family, also established the Juan Bautista Rodriguez (JBR) Scholarship in honor of her father, who was a lifelong education advocate.
 The scholarship awards $1,000 to undergraduate and graduate Latino students in need who demonstrate academic excellence throughout their college career by maintaining a high GPA.